critium/flowtest/README.md

 - [x] Cleanup - move controller

+To Run:
+specifically, if the port needs to be changed to 80 as given on use case 1, run
+> sudo sbt -Dhttp.port=80

+Otherwise, just run sbt
+> run

 TODO:
-1. Complete the database.
+* Complete the database.
 I got wrapped around the axle trying to get scala slick working.
-2. Implement swagger for documentation.
+* Implement swagger for documentation.

 --------------------------------------